Billy Cooch, P.G.

-Phil also authored numerous ADEM regulations and drafted the 2008 amendments to the State’s Solid Wastes and Recyclable Materials Management Act.
-In 2016, Phil was chosen to serve on the Governor’s Solid Waste Management Task Force and participated in the development of new, statutory landfill siting requirements which took effect in 2017.
+Phil also authored numerous ADEM regulations, and drafted the 2008 amendments to the State’s Solid Wastes and Recyclable Materials Management Act.
+In 2016, Phil was chosen to serve on the Governor’s Solid Waste Management Task Force — and participated in the development of new, statutory landfill siting requirements which took effect in 2017.

 Barry Robison, P.E.

-David M. Davis, P.G.
+Dave Davis, P.G.

 Senior Project Geologist

-David Davis has been working at Highland Technical Services since 2005.
+Dave Davis has been working at Highland Technical Services since 2005.
 He has worked as an environmental geologist since 1991, and has broad experience in soil and groundwater investigations for underground storage tank, landfill, Resource Conservation and Recovery Act, Comprehensive Environmental Response, Compensation, and Liability Act, United States Department of Defense, United States Department of Energy, industrial, municipal and commercial facilities.

-David earned a Bachelor of Science degree in Geology from the University of Alabama and a Masters degree in Environmental Management from Samford University.
+Dave earned a Bachelor of Science degree in Geology from the University of Alabama and a Masters degree in Environmental Management from Samford University.
 He is licensed to practice geology in Alabama, Georgia, Mississippi, Tennessee and Florida.

 David Wall, REM